saltyshiomix/nextron/README.md

   mainSrcDir: 'main',
   // specify an alternate renderer src directory, defaults to 'renderer'
   rendererSrcDir: 'renderer',

+  // specify an alternate app build directory, defaults to 'app'.
+  // Next.js 13 reserves 'app', so you can change this to e.g. 'app-build'
+  appSrcDir: 'app'

   // main process' webpack config
   webpack: (config, env) => {